BIH-CEI/rd-cdm/docs/background/background_file.rst

 =================

 .. attention::
-    The RD CDM paper is currently under review.
+    The RD-CDM paper is currently under review.
 As soon as it is published, we will provide a link to the paper here and all tables and figures will be available in the paper.